 For the better part of the 20th century and into the 21st, the restaurants and chefs who commanded prestige occupied a narrow swath in the food world.
-“When I came up in the industry you worked for a Swiss guy, a French guy, an English guy or whatever—it was always European,” says Mike Lata of Fig in Charleston.
-“So we had three repertoires that were really cut and dry and fine dining was fine dining—you had one kind of experience.
+“When I came up in the industry, you worked for a Swiss guy, a French guy, an English guy or whatever—it was always European,” says Mike Lata of Fig in Charleston, S.C.
+“So we had three repertoires that were really cut and dry, and fine dining was fine dining—you had one kind of experience.
 At one point in time, it was all the same.”
 The 2010s didn’t follow suit.

-This decade was a multi-front assault on that very tradition of dining.
-The pushback began in the 2000s and in the 2010s it went mainstream, starting with people questioning why everything had to be so starchy.
-“Before 2010 fine dining was very fine dining, but between ’10 and ’20, it loosened up, more playfulness was added and you didn’t have to be so serious,” says Sri Gopinathan of Taj Campton Place in San Francisco.
-A great restaurant experience didn’t need to be in a grand cathedral of food where you fake your way through understanding French on the menu and whisper your way through the meal as if you’re at church.
-And excellent food could be found anywhere, from an all-day café in East Hollywood to a natural wine bar in Paris’s 11th arrondissement.
+This decade was a multifront assault on that very tradition.
+The pushback began in the 2000s, and in the 2010s it went mainstream, starting with people questioning why everything had to be so starchy.
+“Before 2010, fine dining was very fine dining, but between ’10 and ’20, it loosened up,” says Sri Gopinathan of Taj Campton Place in San Francisco.
+“More playfulness was added, and you didn’t have to be so serious.”
+A great restaurant experience didn’t need to be in a grand cathedral of food where you faked your way through understanding French on the menu and whispered through the meal as if you were at church.
+And excellent food could be found anywhere, from an all-day café in East Hollywood to a natural-wine bar in Paris’s 11th Arrondissement.

-And in the 2010s the pendulum swung from highly manipulated food to an embrace of naturalism, venturing away the scientific, technique-driven approach of El Bulli and WD~50.
+And in the 2010s the pendulum swung from highly manipulated food to an embrace of naturalism, venturing away from the scientific, technique-based approach of El Bulli and WD~50.
 “The foams and the molecular cooking are very passé now,” says Jessica Koslow of Sqirl and Onda in Los Angeles.
-“Now it’s more farm-to-table driven, more ingredient driven and it’s driven by flavor.
+“Now it’s more farm-to-table-driven, more ingredient-driven, and it’s driven by flavor.
 It’s honest cooking.”

-As the decade now comes to a close, we’ve spoken with world-renowned chefs, restaurateurs and well-traveled eaters to determine the restaurants at the forefront of the trends driving how we ate.
-We discussed the places that exemplified the reconfiguration of fine dining, the embrace of more naturalistic cooking, the ushering in of a new era of cultural awareness in food and more.
+As the decade comes to a close, we’ve spoken with world-renowned chefs, restaurateurs and well-traveled eaters to determine the restaurants that were the trendsetters.
+We’ve discussed the places that exemplified the reconfiguration of fine dining, the embrace of more naturalistic cooking, the ushering in of a new era of cultural awareness in food and more.
 These are the 10 restaurants that defined dining in the 2010s.